orbitofdeceit/orbitofdeceit.github.io/_posts/2017-03-17-management-material.md

 tags: haiku
 ---
 Roll with the punches
-Free your panties from bunchies
+Watch your panties for bunchies
 Eat the free lunches.